customink/gigo-activerecord/README.md

 $ bundle exec rake appraisal test
 ```

-We use the [appraisal](https://github.com/thoughtbot/appraisal) gem from Thoughtbot to help us generate the individual gemfiles for each ActiveSupport version and to run the tests locally against each generated Gemfile.
+We use the [appraisal](https://github.com/thoughtbot/appraisal) gem from Thoughtbot to help us generate the individual Gemfiles for each ActiveSupport version and to run the tests locally against each generated Gemfile.
 The `rake appraisal test` command actually runs our test suite against all Rails versions in our `Appraisal` file.
 If you want to run the tests for a specific Rails version, use `rake -T` for a list.
 For example, the following command will run the tests for Rails 3.2 only.

 ```shell
 $ bundle exec rake appraisal:activerecord32 test
 ```